From Vulnerable to Resilient: Examining Parent and Teen Perceptions on How to Respond to Unwanted Cybergrooming Advances: Methodology

 \subsection{Scenario Design}

 A key design consideration was ensuring that the scenarios felt realistic while avoiding unnecessary harm.
-Inspired by \citeauthor{agha2024tricky}~\cite{agha2024tricky}, we opted to use simulated cybergrooming scenarios to show the development of cybergrooming without exposing participants to real cybergrooming risks. \revision{ We then asked participants to engage with the simulated cybergrooming scenarios.
-We framed the scenarios ambiguously by referring to the person in the scenarios as meeting ``new people online,'' rather than other explicit terms (e.g., ``perpetrator'', ``predator''), highlighting that the goal is to engage safely while preventing unwanted online sexual solicitation.
-Therefore, we did not frame each scenario as a definitive cybergrooming attempt.
-As such, the online scenario involving a stranger, i.e., a person they do not know, was used to debunk the stranger-danger myth~\cite{Curran_Winther_2025a, dedkova2015stranger} and to place them in a situation where a stranger can seem friendly and not appear unsafe.
-These scenarios also reflect contemporary patterns of online socialization among youth, in which interacting with new people online is far more common than many adults expect.}
+Inspired by \citeauthor{agha2024tricky}~\cite{agha2024tricky}, we opted to use simulated cybergrooming scenarios to show the development of cybergrooming without exposing participants to real cybergrooming risks. \revision{ We asked participants to engage with the simulated cybergrooming scenarios.
+We framed the scenarios ambiguously by referring to the person in the scenarios as meeting ``new people online,'' rather than in explicit terms (e.g., ``perpetrator,'' ``predator''), highlighting that the goal is to engage safely while preventing unwanted online sexual solicitation.
+Therefore, we did not frame scenarios as definitive cases of cybergrooming.
+As such, the scenario involving an online stranger, i.e., a person they do not know, was used to debunk the stranger-danger myth~\cite{Curran_Winther_2025a, dedkova2015stranger} and to place them in a situation where a stranger can seem friendly and not appear unsafe.
+These scenarios also reflect contemporary patterns of youth online socialization, where interacting with new people online is more common than many adults expect.}

 We initially created scenarios to capture each identified cybergrooming characteristic~\cite{gunawan2016detecting}, distributed across six stages of cybergrooming~\cite{o2003typology, gunawan2016detecting}.
 However, to alleviate participants' mental load---which could affect data quality if the survey lasted more than an hour---we retained only the 10 most representative scenarios (see Appendix~\ref{scenarios}), denoted as ``S1''--``S10'' (see Table~\ref{tab:cybergrooming_stage}).
 For designing each scenario, we first selected authentic online conversation snippets from the Perverted-Justice (PJ) dataset, a conversation collection of cybergrooming perpetrators and victims.
 Since the PJ dataset was collected between 2003 and 2016, its language might be out of date.
 Therefore, we utilized GPT-4o to modernize the language to reflect modern teens' online chatting behaviors (see the prompt in~\ref{prompt}).
 Then, our research team discussed and modified the conversation details together for the final version.
 We ensured the scenarios did not imply a specific gender for either the teen user or the online stranger by using inclusive language that applies to all genders.
 This decision aligns with research showing that teens face cybergrooming risks irrespective of their gender~\cite{dorasamy2021parents}.
 Table~\ref{tab:scenario_content} shows an example of before and after conversation modification.
 To better simulate real-world online chatting, we created a mobile social media interface to present each modified conversation (see Figure~\ref{S3}).
 It contains two users in each scenario, one is an adult user named `sunrise\_sunset66,' and the other is a teen user.
 Parent participants were asked to pose themselves as their teens who used social media, whereas teen participants were instructed to write responses as themselves.